 - Provide the necessary skills to comply with these policies

-Research from the Office of Juvenile Justice and Delinquency Prevention demonstrates the responsible beverage service program can prevent the sale of alcohol to intoxicated persons and impaired driving.
+- Research from the Office of Juvenile Justice and Delinquency Prevention (OJJDP) demonstrates RBS can prevent the sale of alcohol to intoxicated persons and impaired driving.

 Currently, Kentucky has no state legislation addressing this issue, though server training is required if licensees have been cited and are requesting a reduction in or suspension of the fine and/or down time.
-Click here to see a list of RBS Ordinances in Kentucky, or to download the Alcohol PES RBS Fact Sheet.
+Click here to see a list of RBS Ordinances in Kentucky.

 For more information on requirements in your community, contact your local municipal government.